sohel-ahmed-ansari/shinobi-sprint/README.md

 ### Collision Detection

-Precise bounding box collision detection for all game entities.
+Bounding box collision detection for all game entities.

-## 📝 License

-MIT

-## 🙏 Credits

-Built with modern web technologies for optimal performance and development experience.